ravel-net/pyotr/CUDD/README.md

 4. Xnor: %

 Similarly, variables are encoded using numbers instead of strings to make parsing faster.
 If there are *n* number of variables then the variables are encoded using digits 2 to (n+1).
 For example, if a condition has four variables *[x1, x2, x3, x4]* then they will be encoded as *[2,3,4,5]*.
 Note that number 0 is reserved for constant value of False and 1 is reserved for the constant value of True.
 For example, a condition like *2 == 2* will be encoded as *1* (always true) and a condition like *2 == 1* will be encoded as *0* (always false).

+## Testing BDD Implementation
+_runExperiment.sh_ can be used to test and time the implementation of BDDs.
+Before running _runExperiment.sh_, make sure to call evaluateFromFile(argc, argv) at the start of main in BDD_manager. _runExperiment.sh_ takes one argument, a path to a file containing a list of conditions (in z3 string format), as input and then encodes the conditions, constructs BDDs, and returns the result of evaluating the conditions along with the time taken.
+This script can be useful to debug the CUDD implementation